Stepping into the Software 3.0 Era

 File system access

-Lets Claude read and write code
+Lets LLM read and write code

 Terminal execution

-Lets Claude run commands
+Lets LLM run commands

 MCP (Model Context Protocol)